vlang/v/doc/docs.md

 V's model of concurrency is going to be very similar to Go's.
 For now, `spawn foo()` runs `foo()` concurrently in a different thread:
+> **Note** Threads relies on running machine's CPU (number of cores/threads), so keep in mind that OS threads spawned with `spawn` have limitations in regard to concurrency, including resource overhead and scalability issues, and might affect performance in cases of high thread count.

 ```v
 import math